Skip to main content

 Electrons from the negative plate of the capacitor will start to flow through the coil to the positive plate.
 The current starts with a maximum value and decreases to zero, but then picks up again, but this time going in the opposite direction.
 If we assume zero resistance, then current never dies!!

-It turns out that back EMF has its maximum value in this circuit precisely when capacitor has fully discharged.
+With a time-varying current in the circuit and non-zero self-inductance, a back EMF will develop in the circuit, which wil oppose the growth of current in the circuit.
+It turns out that the back EMF has its maximum value in this circuit precisely when capacitor has fully discharged.
 Now, due to the back EMF, the capacitor starts to charge again.
 Since current would be flowing in the reverse direction, previously negatively charged plate will become positively charged and vice-versa.

-If the circuit has negligible resistance, very little energy can dissipate.
-Hence, this back-and-forth charging and discharging of capacitor will continue for ever.
+If the resistance in the circuit is negligible, very little energy can dissipate.
+Consequenntly, the back-and-forth charging and discharging of capacitor in the \(LC\) circuit will continue for ever.
 We call this phenomenon electromagnetic oscillation.
 This has analogy to the “perpetual motion” of a block attached to a spring with inductance serving as mass inertia and 1/capacitance serving as spring constant.
-Full analogy is summarized in Table 43.1.2.
+Full analogy is summarized in Table 40.2.

 We will prove below that current \(I(t)\) in an \(LC\)-circuit with capacitor fully charged at \(t=0\) and current value positive when flowing into positive plate and negative when flowing away from positive plate is sinusoidal.